-TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area:

-TNWs: linear feet width (ft), Or, acres.

-Wetlands adjacent to TNWs: acres.

-2. RPWs that flow directly or indirectly into TNWs.

-- Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: See Attachment I. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+- TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
+Wetlands adjacent to TNWs: acres. - 2.
+RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Perenniality was determined by the agent using Fairfax County and NC Stream Form Evaluation methodology along with visual observations, soils, and drainage areas calculated for the reaches. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: See Attachment I.
+Provide rationale indicating that tributary flows seasonally: Intermittency was determined by the agent using Fairfax County and NC Stream Form Evaluation methodology along with visual observations, soils, and drainage areas calculated for the reaches.